 The Greenhouse Gas Protocol describes two approaches for calculating Scope 2 emissions: the location-based method and the market-based method.
 The location-based approach considers the overall power grid where energy is used, focusing on the region's average carbon emissions.
-The market-based method, on the other hand, focuses on the emissions specifically from the electricity you choose to buy, based on emission factors from agreements and contracts with the energy provider.
+The market-based method, on the other hand, from the electricity you choose to buy, based on emission factors from agreements and contracts with the energy provider.
 These agreements might include details about how the energy was generated, or whether a company can buy green certificates separately from the energy itself.